-The Ministry of Civil Defence & Emergency Management (MCDEM) is currently working on building a robust and sustainable volunteer capability and capacity for emergency management in New Zealand.
+The National Emergency Management Agency is currently working on building a robust and sustainable volunteer capability and capacity for emergency management in New Zealand.
 MCDEM, along with Fire Emergency New Zealand, New Zealand Police, New Zealand Search and Rescue and the Ministry of Health are committed to having a model that is fit for purpose and flexible enough to meet future challenges across response and recovery.

 Volunteering New Zealand (VNZ) is an association of volunteer centres and national and other organisations with a commitment to volunteering.